oroinc/documentation/commerce/admin_guide/op_structure/db_search/index.rst

 Manage Search in Oro Applications
 =================================

-The OroSearch bundle creates search index for entities and allows to perform search using this index.
+The OroSearch bundle creates a search index for entities and allows to perform search using this index.

 .. toctree::
    :maxdepth: 2